atamalu/Applied-Stats-Sims/Simple_Regression/simple_regression.md

 ![](simple_regression_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 Once we model the data, our intercept will represent the quantity sold when the price is 0.
-This could be problematic in interpretation, because the price never hits 0.
-In fact, it stays between $2 and $3.50.
-Therefore, we want to change the Price values to something more
-meaningful: to represent the change from our initial price.
+Tom is not necessarily interested in how his hypothesis or model applies to the general population.
+Therefore, we want to center the Price variable so the intercept represents the change from our initial price.

 ``` r
 df$Price.c <- df$Price - 2.75